mominali12/Urban-Analysis-G2O/README.md

 ## Conclusion
 We tried to solve a challenging task of classiﬁcation of planned and unplanned developments.
 Overlapping features of these localities makes the job at hand difﬁcult.
 We have introduced a dataset capturing diverse geographical regions of Pakistan having different buildings density, greenery density, regular or irregular buildings layout and other minor features that could help,develop a generalized model to solve the classiﬁcation problem at hand.
 Our ﬁnal solution, multi-task learning using VGG-16 as backbone, allows us to capture features that are equally important for detection of different objects speciﬁc to planned /unplannedlocalities.
 These features are then optimized for speciﬁc object detections using the branching sub-nets.
 Using these branching sub-nets, we can identify areas having high building density, areas with regular buildings layout and patches with dense greenery.
 We can improve our results by utilizing a pixel level labelled dataset.
 A larger dataset would also give us room to train deep networks and achieve better accuracy.
 Furthermore, we can utilize the results generated from sub-nets and feed them to Analytic hierarchy process (AHP) to generate planned development index which would score a satellite image to be called a planned locality or unplanned locality.
 This approach could help us identify the most important features that contribute towards classiﬁcation of a locality as planned or unplanned development.
 AHP ﬁnds the objects that maximizes the planned development index of an image

+## References
+1. Murtaza, Kashif, Sohaib Khan, and Nasir M. Rajpoot.
+"VillageFinder: Segmentation of Nucleated Villages in Satellite Imagery."
+In BMVC, pp. 1-11.
+2009.
+2. Iglovikov, Vladimir, and Alexey Shvets.
+"Ternausnet: U-net with vgg11 encoder pre-trained on imagenet for image segmentation." arXiv preprint arXiv:1801.05746 (2018).
+3. Zhang, Yu, and Qiang Yang.
+"A survey on multi-task learning." arXiv preprint arXiv:1707.08114 (2017).

+#### Team Members
+@nadeemriaz305